Youth courses at the Goethe-Institut

-Learning a new language can be a lot of fun, despite all the work that vocabulary and grammar demand.
-To be able to communicate better and better, to recognize and understand subtleties and nuances, these things can lead to a tremendous sense of achievement.
-Learning a new language is often easier for children and teenagers than for adults, so it makes sense for young people to learn German in a language camp for teenagers with participants from all over the world.
+Learning a new language is great fun when everything comes together.
+Learners gain a great feeling of achievement from being able to communicate more clearly and better recognise and understand the subtleties of a language.
+Learning a new language is often easier for children and teens than for adults, so it is particularly worthwhile for teens to learn German at a language camp for their age group with peers from all over the world.

 “We manage to get along with each other on the courses in a peaceful, happy and tolerant manner – so you think to yourself: it's not that difficult and it must be possible for the rest of the world to manage!”